weka/sedemotools/csi/README.md

 ### Create a static PV
 All the examples above create a dynamic PV from a PVC.
-In this exa,ple we create a PVC using a static PV Edit the YAML file with the correct directory name
+In this example we create a PVC using a static PV Edit the YAML file with the correct directory name
 ```
 vi pv-wekafs-dir-static.yaml